usnistgov/ElectionGlossary/index.md

 ## <a name="ballot-display-format"></a>ballot display format
-The concrete presentation of the contents of a [ballot](#ballot) appropriate to the particular voting technology being used.
+The concrete presentation of the contents of a [ballot](#ballot) or other information for the voter or election pfficial appropriate to the particular voting technology being used.
 The contents may be rendered using various methods of presentation (visual or audio), language, or graphics.

 ## <a name="ballot-image"></a>ballot image